andrea-kuijt/keurmerken-od/README.md

 In keurmerken_predicting.py:

-- MODEL_PATH =  path to your model after training
+- MODEL_PATH =  path to your model after training (automatically stored in the map models)
-- JSON_PATH = path to the .json file created while training
+- JSON_PATH = path to the .json file created while training (automatically stored in the map json)
 - IMAGE_DIR =  directory where the images you want to predict the label on are stored
 - RESULTS_DIR =  directory where the images after they are annotated and labelled should be stored